 - 1 daikon radish (about the size of the carrot, peeled and julienned)

 - ½ cup water

 - 2/3 cup mayonnaise

 - 2 green onions (finely chopped)

 - 1 English cucumber (thinly sliced)

 - Preheat your grill to medium-high direct heat.

 - Make the pickled vegetables: Put the vinegar, water, sugar, and salt into a canning jar or container with a lid and shake until the sugar is dissolved.
 Add the daikon and carrot matchsticks.
 Make sure all the vegetables are covered.
 Refrigerate for at least 20 minutes, and up to two weeks.

 - In a small bowl, stir together the mayonnaise, green onions and sriracha.
 Set aside.

-- Place pork on grid over medium-hot coals.
-Grill, uncovered, 3-4 minutes per side or until pork is no longer pink in center.
+- Place pork (or chicken) on grid over medium-hot coals.
+Grill, uncovered, 3-4 minutes per side or until no longer pink in center.